aliyun/terraform-provider-alicloud/website/docs/r/fc_function_async_invoke_config.html.markdown

 ## Argument Reference

-The following arguments are required:

 * `service_name` - (Required, ForceNew) Name of the Function Compute Function, omitting any version or alias qualifier.
 * `function_name` - (Required, ForceNew) Name of the Function Compute Function.

-The following arguments are optional:

 * `destination_config` - (Optional) Configuration block with destination configuration.
 See below for details.
 * `maximum_event_age_in_seconds` - (Optional) Maximum age of a request that Function Compute sends to a function for processing in seconds.
 Valid values between 60 and 21600.
 * `maximum_retry_attempts` - (Optional) Maximum number of times to retry when the function returns an error.
 Valid values between 0 and 2.
 Defaults to 2.